p-ssanders/samsanders.dev/content/blog/spring-boot-on-kubernetes.md

 ##  Private Docker Repositories

-What about making my Docker Hub repository private?
+What about making the Docker Hub repository private?
 Secrets come in handy for this as well.
-I followed the [Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) guide to create the secret, and update my configuration:
+I followed the [Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) guide to create the secret, and update the configuration:

 ```bash
 kubectl create secret docker-registry regcred --docker-server=... --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email>